Home

 RAID RECOVERY IS OUR SPECIALTY

-Free evaluation and no data-no fee policy
+Free evaluation for RAID recovery and no data-no fee policy

-96% success rate recovering broken arrays
+96% success rate recovering broken arrays of any size and any level

 THE RAID RECOVERY PROCESS

-submit a free quote form for RAID recovery.
-We are
+Contact ReWave toll-free at 866-739-2835 or submit a free quote form for RAID recovery.
+We are available 24/7 to meet your RAID recovery needs.

-A data recovery technician will immediately assist you
+A data recovery technician will immediately assist you with a free quote for

-on how to receive a free evaluation to determine the
+recovery and instructions on how to receive a free evaluation to determine the

-of our data recovery labs or you can ship your RAID
+data recovery labs or you can ship your RAID

 using our shipping instructions.

-with the results and given the choice to move forward
+results and given the choice to move forward with the recovery.
+The actual recovery

 RAID LEVELS WE SUPPORT

-ReWave uses sophisticated recovery tools & proprietary software that allows us to recover
+ReWave uses sophisticated recovery tools & proprietary software that allows us to

-of the most common RAID levels we support.
+below are some of the most common RAID levels we support.

 ReWave also supports a non-RAID collection of drives called spanning.
-Spanning is also
+Spanning

-referred to as JBOD (just a bunch of disks).
-Spanning allows drives of the same or different sizes to be seen as a single volume without wasting drive space.
-This method essentially
+same or different sizes to be seen as a single volume without wasting drive space.

-fills up the space on one drive, continues writing data to the next drive, and so on.
-Since it
+This method essentially fills up the space on one drive, continues writing data to the

-is not a RAID level, it does not benefit from any type of fault tolerance that RAID provides nor
+next drive, and so on.
+Since it is not a RAID level, it does not benefit from any type

-does it offer any improvements in performance.
-In the event of a drive failure, the data is
+In the event of a drive failure, the data is lost only on that particular drive.
+Spanning

-lost only on that particular drive.
-Spanning is currently used in external hard drives, servers,
+is currently used in external hard drives, servers, network attached storage units

-network attached storage units (NAS), and snap servers.
+(NAS), and snap servers.

 WHAT IS RAID?

-"Redundant Array of Inexpensive Disks".
-A RAID is typically used
+The term RAID represents "Redundant Array of Inexpensive Disks".
+RAID is

-for increased capacity, performance, and reliability.
-In terms of reliability, RAID failure is far
+typically used for increased capacity, performance, and reliability.
+In terms of

-more likely than the failure of simple single disk systems.
-ReWave provides RAID recovery
+reliability, RAID failure is far more likely than the failure of single disk systems.

-for all levels of RAID.
+ReWave provides RAID recovery for all levels of RAID.

 WHAT CAUSES RAID FAILURE?

-If you experience problems with your RAID array, please do not attempt to correct the problem
+If you experience problems with your RAID array, please do not attempt to correct

-yourself.
-By taking matters into your own hands, you could overwrite parity data making RAID
+the problem yourself.
+By taking matters into your own hands, you could overwrite

-recovery more difficult.
-Please follow the steps below and contact ReWave for assistance at
+parity data making RAID recovery more difficult.
+Please follow the steps below and

 866-739-2835.

-STEP 1
+1

-Turn off your RAID array server immediately to ensure that no additional data can be written to the array, which can overwrite the data you are trying to recover.
+data can be written to the array, which can overwrite the data you are trying to

-STEP 2
+2

-array back together to recover the data.
+when piecing the array back together to recover the data.

-STEP 3 Contact ReWave immediately at 866-739-2835.
-Our data recovery team is available 24/7 to assist you with RAID recovery.
+Contact ReWave immediately at 866-739-2835.
+Our recovery team is

 SPECIFIC CAUSES OF RAID FAILURE:

-Array Disk Failure RAID Broken
+Array Disk Failure

-Array Firmware Failure RAID Crashed
+Array Firmware Failure Parity Damage

-Array Rebuild Failure RAID Drive Failure
+Array Rebuild Failure Power Surge

-Bad Sectors RAID Failure
+Bad Sectors on Disk RAID Controller Failed

-Computer Virus RAID Partition Table Corrupt
+Computer Virus RAID Crashed

-Corrupt Files in the Array RAID Power Failure
+Corrupt Files RAID Power Failed

-Corrupt RAID Controller RAID Power Surge
+Corrupt RAID Controller RAID Rebuild Failed

 Data Recovery | RAID Recovery | Desktop Data Recovery | Laptop Recovery | Server Recovery Mac Recovery | Linux Recovery | Novell Recovery | Windows Recovery | Outlook PST Recovery | Quickbooks Recovery | RAID 0 Recovery | RAID 1 Recovery | RAID 5 Recovery | RAID 10 Recovery | Locations Served